 “If you kept changing the way people saw the world, you ended up changing the way you saw yourself.” ― Terry Pratchett, Going Postal

 But I will say this: in retrospect, everything I’ve done in both my professional and personal life was driven by the desire to inspire people to see the world differently.
 I wasn’t aware of this at first, but this is what drives me in my art, creating seempli, developing the c.os model, and helping individuals and teams ignite their creativity.
 Sometimes this goal takes the form of telling a specific story.
 At other times it takes the form of providing people with tools to help them find and tell their own stories.
-Either way, there’s nothing that makes me more excited professionally than seeing that little spark in the eyes of people who know they have seen something most other people didn’t.
+Either way, there’s nothing that makes me more excited than seeing that little spark in the eyes of people who know they have seen something most other people didn’t.
 It is like inviting people to my secret universe, and sharing it with them.
 And once you’re in, it becomes your own.

 I invite you to visit the following websites to explore my work further.